Gopule/coins-price-difference/README.md

 ### Windows

 - `npm install`
-- `npm run build-watch` to start the webpack process
+- `npm run build` to start the webpack process
 - Open another terminal window; from there, `npm run start-server` to start the server process

 ## Questions